openspending/community.openspending.org/blog/_posts/2012-05-29-GIFT-report-released.md

+---
+layout: post
-Technology for Transparent and Accountable Public Finance
+title: Technology for Transparent and Accountable Public Finance
+published: true
+type: post
+status: publish
+---

 In early March, we embarked on a project to map out projects which use [technology to further the aims of fiscal transparency, accountability and participation](http://openspending.org/blog/2012/03/12/technology-for-fiscal-transparency-where-next.html).
 Looking at government revenue, expenditure and off-budget information - we have attempted to identify projects from both governments and civil society which use innovative approaches to get, publish and track government expenditure.